-Enacting intermunicipal strategy: Multi-trance strategizing in governance networks
+Enacting intermunicipal strategy: Multi-tranche strategizing in governance networks

 Authors